liferay/liferay-screens/ios/Documentation/architecture.md

 ## High Level Architecture

+Liferay Screens follows _a sort of_ [Model View Presenter architecture](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) in order to separate presentation code.
+However, it cannot be considered a canonical implementation because we don't have a real data model in the app itself.

-Liferay Screens for iOS is organized in the following high level components:
+We have the following high level components:

 ![The high level components of Liferay Screens for iOS.](http://liferay.github.io/liferay-screens/ios/Library/svg/architecture-components.svg)